Aromatherapy Hybrid Tea Rose

 Zone 5 - 9

-Bloom Start To End Early Summer - Late Summer
+Bloom Start to End Early Summer - Late Summer

 Habit Upright

-Plant Height 5 ft
+Height 5 ft

 Bloom Size 4 in